Drones to the rescue!

 "What we see from the police is that this is much quicker and lower cost than a helicopter, which they still mostly use today."

-Belgian start-up firm Unmanned Life has developed software to send out multiple autonomous drones at the same time to gather information during a crisis, such as when a building is on fire.
+British start-up Unmanned Life has developed software to send out multiple autonomous drones at the same time to gather information during a crisis, such as when a building is on fire.

 One drone hovers in the air providing 4G coverage, while another flies around the building providing live video.
 A third equipped with heat sensors creates a heat map of the building, while a fourth uses sonar to map structural damage.